 While individual passenger cars are can have maintenance issues, mechanical or electrical problems affecting some commercial motor vehicles (CMVs) can be downright deadly from the standpoint of everyday motorists.
 Approaching a dirty or poorly lit CMV stopped at an intersection can be very surprising when visibility is reduced due to rain, sleet, snow or fog.
 Many rear-ending accidents can likely be traced to the victim not being able to see a commercial truck ahead simply because the driver or owner failed to keep the rear lights clean or working properly.

-At the law firm of Lebowitz & Mzhen, LLC, our knowledgeable team of trucking accident lawyers have years of experience working with victims of trucking-related injury accidents.
+At the law firm of Lebowitz & Mzhen Personal Injury Lawyers, our knowledgeable team of trucking accident lawyers have years of experience working with victims of trucking-related injury accidents.
 Our goal is to help innocent victims recover damages following a traffic collision caused by another driver or the actions of a negligent third party.
 In the case of commercial motor vehicle (CMV) wrecks, the opportunities for serious injury or death are many and varied, depending on the size of the CMV, roadway conditions at the time of the crash and the speeds involved.
 Whether on a country road, busy city street or Maryland beltway, the chance of sustaining serious bodily injury can be quite high.

 In addition to the typical bumps, bruises and abrasions that can accompany more mild car and truck collisions, those more serious high-speed interstate and beltway crashes can result in broken bones, compound fractures, closed-head trauma and other life-threatening injuries.
 In the case of rear-ending crashes where a passenger vehicle hits a tractor-trailer rig from behind, the chances of underride-related injuries can be very high.
 Even with underride safety devices, the speed of a collision between a fast-moving car and a slow-moving or stationary CMV can make for a deadly combination.